Lonnie Pryor

-Lonnie Pryor (born February 2, 1990) is an American football fullback who is a free agent.
-He was signed as an undrafted free agent by the Jacksonville Jaguars in 2013.
-He played college football at Florida State.
+Lonnie Pryor (born February 2, 1990) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Florida State Seminoles and was signed as an undrafted free agent by the Jacksonville Jaguars in 2013.

 Professional career

 Jacksonville Jaguars

-After not being drafted in the 2013 NFL Draft, Pryor signed with the Jacksonville Jaguars as an undrafted free agent.
-He was released on September 1, 2013 and signed to the team's practice squad on September 2.
+After not being drafted in the 2013 NFL draft, Pryor signed with the Jacksonville Jaguars as an undrafted free agent.
+He was released on September 1, 2013, and signed to the team's practice squad on September 2.

 Tampa Bay Buccaneers

 The Tampa Bay Buccaneers signed Pryor off the Jaguars practice squad on November 19, 2013.
 The Buccaneers released Pryor on August 29, 2014.